-The Joovy Zoom 360 Ultralight Jogging Stroller functions a lot like the other best all-terrain strollers on this list, but with slightly larger tires and a sleek design.
+The Joovy Zoom Lightweight Jogging Stroller functions a lot like the other best all-terrain strollers on this list, but with slightly larger tires and a sleek design.

 The stroller is ten percent lighter than other strollers and folds in half making it a great value compared to other high-end all-terrain strollers.

 The price though, makes this stroller a win.
-While it works like a high-end stroller, but with a much more affordable price.
+While it works as a high-end stroller, but with a much more affordable price.

 Let’s start with the basics.